You are here

 Michael Patte, professor of education

-Michael Patte, Ph.D., professor of education, recently returned from The Tocati International Festival of Street Games in Verona, Italy.
+June — Patte, Ph.D., participated in the The Tocati International Festival of Street Games in Verona, Italy.
 The festival highlights traditional games from various regions of Italy and those of a host country; this year being Hungary.
 The protagonists are men and women, a community of players, carriers of an immaterial know, they come from the world to fill the streets and squares of Verona.
 Bring with them their games, their gestures and their cultures and transform Verona in the Capital of the World Traditional Game.

 The eleventh edition of the Tocatì ended, now there are many scenarios opened and relationships intertwined elements that year after year, allow the Festival to grow and become more and more a target reference point for the world of international games culture.